 Family Leave Insurance offers up to 12 weeks of paid care leave.
 The benefit amount is based on an applicant’s average weekly wage or how much they earned in the eight weeks immediately before their claim begin.
-As of July 1, 2020, the current weekly benefit rate is 85% of an individual’s average weekly wage, up to $881.
+For 2023, the current weekly benefit rate is 85% of an individual’s average weekly wage, up to $1,025.

 Leave can be taken continuously or intermittently.
-To clarify, continuous leave is leave taken all at once in six consecutive weeks.
-Intermittent leave offers up to 42 days, which can be taken as needed during a 12-month period.
-For example, one could take off one day each week for 42 weeks.
-However, if one chooses to take time off intermittently, one must give the employer a 15-day notice.
+To clarify, continuous leave is leave taken all at once in 12 consecutive weeks.
+Intermittent leave offers up to 56 days, which can be taken as needed during a 12-month period.
+For example, one could take off one day each week for the 12-month period.
+If one chooses to take time off intermittently, one must give the employer a 15-day notice.
 If the leave is continuous, you must give your employer a 30-day notice.

 When applying for paid leave, one must notify their employer in advance.
 An employer may require the employee to use up any vacation time, sick time, or any other paid leave time they have accumulated prior to their formal leave beginning.

-One should begin the application for benefits with the state only after their leave has begun.
+One can begin the application for benefits with the state up to 60 days before their leave has begun.
 If you apply after you start your leave, you must do so within 30 days.